Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Scheduling SDGs with the Polyhedral Model

+By placing these dependencies, \sys{} introduces constraints on when the memory management operations can execute, which guarantees that the resulting schedule is valid and efficient.
+To prevent thrashing~\cite{denning1968working}, \sys{} does not currently swap frequently accessed tensors, such as DNN parameters or K/V caches in attention models.
+At runtime, \sys{} performs such swap operations \emph{asynchronously}, through a shared \emph{page-locked} host-memory manager, which pre-allocates page-locked buffers for each swapped RT.

-\mypar{Finding buffer donations} Given the PDG's stateless nature, it is important to detect when a tensor will be deallocated, and thus its backing memory buffer can be \emph{donated} to be reused by another operation.
-For example, DNN parameters, which are represented as a cycle in the PDG between a \textop{Merge} and the optimizer should reuse the same buffers.
-Given a schedule~$\theta$, the last user~$o^{u}$ of tensor~$o^{d}$ is the tensor that, for every point~$p$ in the domain of $o^{d}$, $o^{u}$ accesses p \emph{after} every other competing dependent $o^{c}$.
-Formally,
+\mypar{Finding buffer donations} Given the SDG's stateless nature, it is also important to detect when a tensor produced by one operation can be \emph{donated} to be reused by another operation.
+This avoids expensive re-allocations and enables in-place mutation of, \eg DNN parameters.

-\mypar{Scheduling deallocations and swap} Scheduling deallocation and swapping operations further requires careful ordering of operations in relation to each other and executions.
-Given the complexity of manual analysis, \sys instead carefully augments the PDG with extra memory management operations and dependencies, and then leverages the polyhedral scheduler to find the correct schedule.

-\F\ref{fig:mem_man_constraints} gives an example with three tensor operations: $\mathrm{Prod}$ produces a tensor that $\mathrm{Cons}_1$ and $\mathrm{Cons}_2$ consume.
-We focus on the memory management operations for $\mathrm{Prod}$.
-Memory management operations, such as deallocations~(green), device-to-host offloads~(red) and host-to-device fetches~(blue), must apply to every point in the domain of the tensor they manage, $\Omega(\mathrm{prod})$, and thus must share this domain.

-The deallocation of each~$\mathrm{Prod}[p]$ must happen only once all consumers have finished using it.
-The consumer points that depend on~$p$ are found by inverting the dependence expression from the consumer to the producer.
-This is then used to add a dependence from the deallocation to the consumer~(\myc{1} in \F\ref{fig:mem_man_constraints}), ensuring the deallocation waits for the consumers.

-To support swapping, \sys inserts an offload-fetch pair for every consumer of a tensor, plus an initial offload after production.
-Similar to deallocations, the offload of a point must happen \emph{after} the consumers are done using it~\myc{2}.
-The fetches, on the other hand, must happen \emph{before} the use of the points by consumers---this is represented by another dependency added by \sys \myc{3}.
-To ensure schedules that combine fetches and offloads from different consumers remain invalid, \sys adds linear dependencies between fetches and offloads created from different consumers based on which one executes first \myc{4}.
-Finally, since the deallocation must happen after all other fetches and offloads, \sys adds linear dependencies between all \myc{5}.

-To prevent excessive swapping, \sys only swaps tensors that have more that one symbolic dimension (always needed in-memory), and it does not swap tensors with size below a configurable threshold.
-By augmenting the PDG in this way, \sys{} eschews the need for complex manual analysis and can automatically find an efficient memory management schedule for any program.